tkterris/rhdg-ocp-demo/README.md

 - If a `GET /proto/{key}` is performed on a key that hasn't been stored, the custom cache loader is used to retrieve a value using the key (in this example, just by calculating the hash of the key)
 - A simple remote task can be executed via the `POST /proto/removeTask/{key}` endpoint
 - Querying by value can be tested via the `GET /proto/query/{queryText}` endpoint
+- Cross-Site Replication can be tested with the Operator by adding data with the client, then changing `infinispan.host` property (via the `INFINISPAN_HOST` environment variable) to the other site and confirming that the data exists there.

 To test with a user that fails authentication, change `INFINISPAN_USER` and `INFINISPAN_PASSWORD` in the deployment environment variables to use the `invalid.user` and `invalid.password` value from the secret.
 To test a user that authenticates but is unauthorized, use